labbsr0x/covid19-remote-work/README.md

 - **OpenVPN Server**: running in Docker containers (https://github.com/flaviostutz/openvpn-server)
 - **Virtual Box Virtual Machine creator**: created on demand for each Employee composed by: t3270, Firefox, OpenVPN client
 - **Website**: a landing page that explains the step by step of how to download and Install this VPN solution to the employees computers as well as makes available to the users the form to fill out their info to request their machine.
 - **Backend**: Receives credentials, validates it on the corporate bases and issue the user certificates for the VPN provisioning.
-Starts a **Conductor** service for each new user to build a specific Virtual Machine Imagem for him/her.
+Starts a **Conductor** workflow for each new user to build a specific Virtual Machine Imagem for him/her.
 This image comes with: t3270, Firefox and OpenVPN client, etc.....
 - **Conductor**: The workers will need the following APIs:
   - API to build the user custom made Virtual Machine
   - API to distribute the certificate among the OpenVPN servers